-As of December 31, 2021, we have three pending U.S. patent applications and thirty-eight pending foreign patent applications and twenty-two granted foreign patents covering our LADRTM-related technology including LADR-7, LADR-8, LADR-9 and LADR-10.
-The un-extended patent term of patents that issue covering our LADRTM-related technology is between June 2036 and November 2038.
+As of December 31, 2022, we have three granted U.S. patents and twenty-five granted foreign patents, and two pending U.S. patent applications and thirty-eight pending foreign patent applications covering our LADRTM-related technology including LADR-7, LADR-8, LADR-9 and LADR-10.
+The unextended patent term of patents that issue covering our LADRTM-related technology is between June 2036 and November 2038.
 We also have one pending US patent application and fourteen pending foreign patent applications covering our albumin companion diagnostic (ACDxTM).
 The un-extended patent term of patents that issue covering our ACDxTM is July 2039.
-The patents and patent applications covering our LADRTM-related technology, and ACDxTM are assigned to Centurion BioPharma Corporation.
-In conjunction with our July 27, 2017 ImmunityBio licensing agreement, we granted ImmunityBio an exclusive license to all our aldoxorubicin-related patents, including the rights in three granted U.S. patents, eighteen granted foreign patents and eight pending foreign patent applications covering aldoxorubicin and related technologies.
-Our intellectual property holdings relating to aldoxorubicin, and related technologies include an exclusive license from Vergell Medical, S.A. or Vergell.
+The patents and patent applications covering our LADRTM-related technology, and ACDxTM are assigned to LadRx Corporation.
+In conjunction with our July 27, 2017, ImmunityBio licensing agreement, we granted ImmunityBio an exclusive license to all our aldoxorubicin-related patents, including the rights in three granted U.S. patents, twenty granted foreign patents and three pending foreign patent applications covering aldoxorubicin and related technologies.
+Our intellectual property holdings relating to aldoxorubicin, and related technologies include an exclusive license from Vergell Medical, S.A ("Vergell").
 Patents and applications that cover pharmaceutical compositions comprising aldoxorubicin and their use in treating cancer (including glioblastoma) have un-extended patent terms expiring between December 2033 and June 2034.